WOSPM/awesome-oss-maintainers-tools-list/README.md

 ## Project Management

 - [Tidelift](https://tidelift.com/) - Tidelift uses a layered approach to keep your open source dependencies trouble-free and enterprise-ready.

+## Talks, Blog Posts And Interviews

+- [Awesome Maintainers](https://github.com/nayafia/awesome-maintainers#readme) - An [AweSome](https://awesome.re/) list of talks, blog posts, and interviews about the experience of being an open source maintainer.